JeyasuryaUR/Simple-Recommendation-System/README.md

 # Simple Recommendation System

-This Python script recommends questions based on the user's role, experience level, tags, and category.
+This Flask web app recommends questions based on the user's role, experience level, tags, and category.
 The questions are loaded from a JSON file and filtered based on the user's input.

 ## Tech Stack

-This script uses Python 3 and its inbuilt `json` model
+This script uses Python 3 and its inbuilt `json` model and `flask` for basic frontend

 ## Recommendation System